alex-ruddell/alex-ruddell/README.md

 - ⚡ Fun fact: My degree is in Mechatronics Engineering but I am braving the software world!

 #### Projects
 Feel free to have a browse through this account to check out previous projects I've worked on.
-Most of these are university projects, but now that I've graduated, I hope to populate it with a lof of new personal projects :)
+Most of these are university projects, but now that I've graduated, I hope to populate it with a lot of new personal projects :)

 #### Auckland Engineering Revue Website
 https://github.com/UoAEngineeringRevue/engrevue-website